chiaco/DropTables/examples/Tasks/README.md

 }
 ```

-Refer to `template.groovy` and `script.groovy` for the content of the groovyTemplate and groovyScript fields.
+Refer to `template.groovy` and `script.groovy` for the content of the template and script fields.